 You will need Cardboard, cards, Dominoes, cups, index cards, woodblocks, and even LEGO!
 Check the recycling bin too.
-Use your design skills to come up with your own version of Stonehenge.
+Use your design skills to come up with your version of this monument.

 3. BURN A YULE LOG FOR THE WINTER SOLSTICE

 Learn about the rich history that connects the yule log to the winter solstice here.
-You can use your own log or make this yule log decoration.
+You can use your log or make this yule log decoration.
 Maybe you can even burn your log in an outdoor fire pit while roasting S’mores as your feast and celebration.
-Did you know the tradition of the yule log carries on in the form of a yule log-shaped cake!
+Did you know the tradition of the yule log carries on in the form of yule log cakes?

-The tradition of making luminaries and lanterns for the winter solstice can be very fun for kids to light up the dark day.
-You can try our super simple paper cup luminaries or these Swedish Snowball Lanterns.
+The tradition of making luminaries, lighting candles, and creating ice lanterns for the winter solstice can be entertaining for kids to light up the dark day.
+Try our super simple paper cup luminaries or these Swedish Snowball Lanterns.
 Grab a few battery-operated tea lights and mason jars.
-Try white paper bags and cut out designs.
+Try white paper bags and cut-out designs.
+Let the kiddos design their own luminary.
 Then add a battery-operated tea light.

 5. DECORATE THE OUTDOORS

-Spend an afternoon making our popular and super easy bird seed ornaments to hang around your yard or even along a favorite hiking trail.
+Spend an afternoon making our super easy bird seed ornaments to hang around your yard or even along a favorite hiking trail.
+Have you ever decorated an outdoor Christmas tree?
 Build a DIY bird feeder to share with the winter animals and birds.
 Make simple ice ornaments to hang on your trees.

 6. CREATE BEAUTIFUL WINTER SOLSTICE CRAFTS